 How To Keep Your Horses Safe, Minimizing Your Risk

-well as security and safety.
+security and safety.
 The goal of airline risk management is to identify areas of high risk before an accident occurs.
+Once identified,

 That’s exactly the way it should be.

-protect farm owners from capricious law suits; a boarder falls off her own horse or is kicked in the pasture.
-The idea is that
+owners from capricious law suits; a boarder falls off her own horse or is kicked in the pasture.
+The idea is that some activities, like

-escaped from his paddock in the early hours of the morning.
-The paddock bordered a major route and the horse ran out
+his paddock in the early hours of the morning.
+The paddock bordered a major route and the horse ran out into traffic.
+Tragically,

-farm’s owner, the horse’s legal owner, and even stable operators.
-As we become more and more urbanized our horses are
+owner, the horse’s legal owner, and even stable operators.
+As we become more and more urbanized our horses are housed closer